gantry/docs/pages/01.gantry5/06.troubleshooting/06.wordpress-page-comments/docs.md

     tag: [gantry5]
 ---

-If you are using a Gantry 5 WordPress theme, and you are having an issue with Comments being displayed on your WordPress Page (or Post), please read the following.
+If you are using a Gantry 5 WordPress theme, and you are having an issue with Comments being displayed on your WordPress Page, please read the following.

 1) Ensure your Page has comments enabled.